What are polymers?

 Why is polyethylene terephthalate bad?

 It includes terephthalate polyethylene (PET or PETE, or polyester).
 Harms: PET is known to leach trioxide and phthalates with antimony.
 All of them are health threats.
 Although antimony can lead to the production of cancer, skin problems, menstrual and pregnancy problems, endocrine disruptors are phthalates.
+This is why polyethylene terephthalate is bad.

 Is polyethylene terephthalate bad for the environment?

-Manufacturing PET resin produces more toxic pollutants than manufacturing glass (nickel, ethylbenzene, ethylene oxide, benzene).
+Yes, polyethylene terephthalate is bad for the environment because manufacturing PET resin produces more toxic pollutants than manufacturing glass (nickel, ethylbenzene, ethylene oxide, benzene).
 Manufacturing a 16 oz.
 PET bottles emit more than 100 times more toxic air and water pollutants than glass bottles of the same size.

 Is polyethylene a plastic?

-The most popular plastic in use today is polyethylene or polythene (abbreviated PE; called IUPAC polyethene or poly(methylene)).
+Yes, polyethylene is plastic.
+It is the most popular plastic in use today is polyethylene or polythene (abbreviated PE; called IUPAC polyethene or poly(methylene)).
 It is a linear, man-made, homo-polymer addition, mainly used for packaging purposes (plastic bags, plastic films, geomembranes, bottle containers, etc.)